-The Real Ear Occluded Gain (REOG) is the difference in decibels, as a function of frequency, between SPL in the ear canal and SPL at the reference microphone at the entrance
+The Real Ear Occluded Gain (REOG) is the difference in decibels, as a function of frequency, between SPL in the ear canal and SPL at the reference microphone at the canal.
+This excessive occlusion can be measured objectively in the Occlusion Effect task.

 Some clients report they seem like they are "speaking in a barrel" or "feel blocked up".
-These are signs of a build-up of self-generated low frequency energy in the ear canal.
+These are signs of a buildup of self-generated low frequency energy in the ear patients.
+See the section on RECD later in this manual for more detail.